Image Processing¶

 _ = ds_single_channel.pl.colorize('gold').pl.show()

 The marker above seems to have worked fairly well, but you can observe some unspecific binding.
 To boost the signal-to-noise ratio, we can threshold the image.
 This basically means that every value below that threshold gets set to zero.
-You can either threshold using an absolute intensity, or using a quantile value.
+In addition, the other intensities get shifted downwards by your specified value (you can deactivate this behavior by setting pp.threshold(shift=False)

 [4]: